 Allocation amounts by municipality

-MSI allocation estimates for the 2021 funding year were prepared based on Budget 2019 funding targets and 2019 formula factors (primarily population, education tax requisitions and road length) and will be updated using Budget 2020 formula factors soon.
+MSI allocation estimates (PDF, 635 KB) for the 2021 funding year were prepared based on Budget 2020 funding targets and 2020 formula factors (primarily population, education tax requisitions and road length).
 Actual 2021 allocations will be confirmed following Budget 2021.

 All municipalities in Alberta are eligible for funding based on the terms set out in their long-term MSI funding agreement.
 For the purpose of municipal grants, improvement districts, special areas, Metis Settlements and the Townsite of Redwood Meadows are considered municipalities.

 Municipalities determine projects and activities to be funded based on local priorities within the general criteria set out in the program guidelines and are encouraged to take a long-term approach to planning for capital projects.
 Municipalities may choose to contribute funds for use towards eligible MSI projects to other municipalities, regional services commissions or non-profit organizations.